Simultaneous Action vs. Consecutive Action

 The first culprit is participles ---- those troublemaking modifiers prone to dangling or getting misplaced.
 Present participles (verb form ending in -ing, like "looking," and "singing") are the primary reason for the common (and simplistic) advice to avoid -ing words.
 Past participles usually end in -ed, but don't let that fool you, they're prone to the same problems as present participles.
 And even if your participles aren't dangling, they can still get you into trouble by creating impossible situations that undermine the credibility of your writing.

 The example sentence could also start with "while" and mean the exact same thing, since the "while" is implied with present participles.
-Mentally inserting "while" can help you determine if a participial phrase is causing a logic issue in your own writing:
+Mentally inserting the word can help you determine if a participial phrase is causing a logic issue in your own writing:

 When a participial phrase comes first in a sentence, it's especially easy to think you've written consecutive actions.
 Since eyeing the bread is the first action mentioned, it seems to make sense that the action was performed first.
 Notice how it's easier to spot the impossibility when the participial phrase is moved to the end of the sentence: